evadegano/quartz/README.md

 ### Populate with dummy data
 #### Server-side
-Populate the dabatabase with dummy users and wallets with the functions in ./bin/seed.js.
+Populate the MongoDB dabatabase with dummy users and wallets with the functions in ./bin/seed.js.

 #### Client-side
-2.
+To populate the GunJS decentralized database with dummy transactions, go to the "/seed" root.

 ### Deploy
 You must log into [Heroku](https://id.heroku.com/login) first.